Baltimore-class cruiser: Electronics

-The Baltimore class was equipped from the start with electronic and electromechanical fire control systems to determine the fire-parameters by which targets over the horizon could be hit.
-The main guns were controlled by a Mark 34 fire control system connected to an MK 8 radar.
-The 5-inch/38 dual purpose guns were guided by two Mk 37 systems with Mk-4 radar.
+The Baltimore class was equipped from the start with electronic and electromechanical fire control systems to determine the fire parameters by which targets over the horizon could be hit.
+The main guns were controlled by a Mark 34 fire control system connected to an Mk 8 radar.
+The 5-inch/38 dual-purpose guns were guided by two Mk 37 systems with Mk 4 radar.
 Later, the fire control radars were replaced along with the main radar systems.
-The fire control systems remained the same except that the new 3 in guns were fitted upgraded to Mk 56 with Mk 35 radars.
+The fire control systems remained the same except that the new 3-inch guns were upgraded to Mk 56 with Mk 35 radars.

 Aircraft

 The onboard flight systems of the Baltimore-class cruisers during World War II consisted of two aircraft catapults on the side edges of the aft deck.
 Between the catapults was a sliding hatchway which was the roof of an onboard hangar.
 Directly under the hatch was an aircraft elevator.
 The hangar had room to accommodate up to four aircraft at one time, one to port forward of the elevator, one to port abeam the elevator, one starboard abeam, and one on the elevator itself.
 The first four ships of the class had two cranes each, while the later models had only one.

-At full speed, Vought OS2U Kingfisher could be launched from these catapults and later Curtiss SC-1 Seahawk as well.
+At full speed, the Vought OS2U Kingfisher could be launched from these catapults and later the Curtiss SC-1 Seahawk.
 These planes were used for reconnaissance, anti-submarine, and rescue missions.
 The planes were seaplanes, and after their missions would land in the water near the cruiser and be lifted back up into the ship by the crane or cranes in the rear and reset upon their catapults.
 In the 1950s, the catapults and the accompanying capacity to launch airplanes were removed, though the cranes were left and the hangars used to house helicopters, ship's boats or the workings of the Regulus missile system.

-Macon in 1948, had a slightly elevated helipad installed instead of the catapults.
+Macon in 1948 had a slightly elevated helipad installed instead of the catapults.
 Because of the helipad, the available firing angles for the main guns were sharply narrowed and the experiment was therefore quickly abandoned and not attempted on any other ships of the class.
 The ships of the Albany class did have an area on the deck for helicopters to land, but no platform.